 The following day we struggled on from morning to night without stopping, through difficulties greater than ever; but on the 7th of August, the eighth day of our being lost in the forest, we crossed another stream, about thirty yards wide, clear and shallow, and evidently not fed by mountain snows.
 We named it Elsecar River.
 Soon after we were greatly encouraged by entering upon a tolerably level space, about a square mile in extent, the confluence of five narrow valleys.
-Part of this was timbered, some of it burnt, and the rest marshy meadow, with a few stunted trees here and there. the burnt portion we found large quantities of small bilberries, not yet ripe, on which we stayed and dined, and then forced our way to the marshy open, where we encamped.
+Part of this was timbered, some of it burnt, and the rest marshy meadow, with a few stunted trees here and there.
+In the burnt portion we found large quantities of small bilberries, not yet ripe, on which we stayed and dined, and then forced our way to the marshy open, where we encamped.

 The hopes of speedy escape which had sprung up when we first observed the retreat of the hills to the west, were quickly dispelled.
-The flat proved to be a mere oasis in the mountains, surrounded by steep, pine-clad hills, from which the narrow gorges between the different ranges afforded the only means of On this evening we ate our last morsel of pemmican, and the only food we had left was about a quart of flour.
-The distance from Tête Jaune Cache to Kamloops was, according to our map, about 200 miles; but this estimate might be very erroneous, the exact latitude of either being probably unknown when our map was made.
+The flat proved to be a mere oasis in the mountains, surrounded by steep, pine-clad hills, from which the narrow gorges between the different ranges afforded the only means of On this evening we ate our last morsel of egress. pemmican, and the only food we had left was about The distance from Tête Jaune a quart of flour.
+Cache to Kamloops was, according to our map, about 200 miles; but this estimate might be very erroneous, the exact latitude of either being probably unknown when our map was made.
 Calculating that we had travelled ten miles a day, or seventy miles, when the road ended, and had done three miles a day, or thirty altogether, since we began to cut our way, we had still 100 miles to travel before reaching the Fort.
-Nearly the whole of this distance might be country similar to what we had already encountered. rate, the prospect around gave us no hope of speedy change for the better.
-We progressed so slowly, at the best only five or six miles a day-often not one that it must take us many days yet to get in. seemed no chance of any assistance, for since leaving Slaughter Camp we had seen no sign that man had ever before visited this dismal region.
+Nearly the whole of this distance might be country similar to what we had already encountered.
+At any rate, the prospect around gave us no hope of speedy change for the better.
+We progressed so slowly, at the best only five or six miles a day-often not onethat it must take us many days yet to get in.
+There seemed no chance of any assistance, for since leaving Slaughter Camp we had seen no sign that man had ever before visited this dismal region.
 No axe mark on a tree, no "blaze" or broken twig, no remains of an old camp fire had greeted our eyes.
 Animal life was scarce, and the solemn stillness, unbroken by note of bird or sound of living creature, and the deep gloom of the woodsas Mr. O'B. quoted-increased the sense of solitude.
-We had become so worn-out and emaciated by the hard work and insufficient food of the last ten days, that it was clear enough we could not hold out much longer.
-We held a council of war after our last meal was ended, and Mr. O.'B. laid down his one-eyed spectacles and his Paley, to suggest that we should immediately kill "Blackie," as he affectionately denominated the little black horse he usually took charge of on the way.
-The Assiniboine and Cheadle proposed to starve a few days longer, in the hope of something turning up.
-Against this Mr. O'B. entered a solemn protest, and eventually Milton's proposal was agreed to.
-This was that The Assiniboine should spend the next day in hunting: if he were successful, we were relieved; and if not, the "Petit Noir" must die.
-There seemed some chance for his life, for The Assiniboine had caught sight of a bear during the day, and the dog had chased another.
-Their tracks were tolerably numerous, and The Assiniboine we knew to be the most expert hunter of the Saskatchewan.
+We had become so worn-out and emaciated by the STARVING.

-"Nulli penetrabilis astro Lucus iners,"
+" Nulli penetrabilis astro Lucus iners,"